SCCA Continental Championship for Formula B/C Race

 - Lola T240 (Joe Shepherd): Joe Shepherd (Indianapolis, IN) raced a black #51 Lola T240 in CenDiv FB and in the Road Atlanta and Road America Pro FB races in 1972.
+As his car was black with red wings and wore #51, it may have been the black-and-red #5 Lola T240 that Chris Gleason had used briefly earlier that season.
+Shepherd also scored two points in SCCA Central Division FB, so must have raced it elsewhere.
 Just after Christmas 1972, George Herscher (Charleston, WV) bought a black Lola T240 in Indianapolis and raced it as #51, so this must be the same car.
 Herscher raced it Virginia International Raceway at in 1973 and 1974.
 He was on the entry list for the 8 April 1973 event, but was not in the results.
 He then raced at VIR in October 1973 and April 1974, and scored points in CenDiv FB in 1974.
 George's son John Herscher remembers picking it up in Indianapolis, and as Joe Shepherd lived in Indianapolis and had a Lola T240, and both Shepherd and Herscher entered their cars as #51, it is very likely to be the same car.
 John recalls that it was traded to Carl Haas for a new Lola T340 Formula Ford.
 Subsequent history unknown.

 - March 722 (Allan Lader): Allan Lader (Gresham, OR) had a black #2 March 722 for 1972.
 As his main focus in 1972 was Formula 5000, he only raced the car in two Pro FB races and in the Sep 1972 Lime Rock FA race when it was fitted with a BDA and ran in the Formula A class.
 It was entered by Pacifico Inc. and also, at Laguna Seca in May 1972, by Pierres Motors Racing.
 In 1973, Robert Hall (Oakland, CA) raced a black March 722 that was said to be ex-Lader.
 He raced this car in SCCA National and Regional races over the next three seasons or longer.
 Subsequent history unknown.
 In 2018, Bob Birrell (Driffield, East Yorkshire) bought "the ex-Dale Coyne" March 722-27 from Grand Prix Classics in the US, and brought it back to England for HSCC Historic Formula Atlantic.
 Bob Juggins drove the car for Birrell at Anglesey and at Brands Hatch in 2019.